kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 +    repeated ClassResourceInfo container_class_resources = 2;
 +}

-+// ClassResourceInfo contains information about one type of QoS-class resource.
++// ClassResourceInfo contains information about one type of class resource.
 +message ClassResourceInfo {
++    // Name of the QoS-class resources.
 +    string Name = 1;
++    // Mutable is set to true if this resource sypports dynamic updates.
++    bool Mutable = 2;
++    // List of classes of this resource.
-+    repeated ClassResourceClassInfo classes = 2;
++    repeated ClassResourceClassInfo classes = 3;
 +}

 +// ClassResourceClassInfo contains information about single class of one